 All of these courses moved me along on my journey.
 Just like yoga, they guided me into new awareness within Myself and offered lots of insights and aha moments.
 When RMB crossed my path, I knew this modality was the next phase of Returning Home.
 In all honesty, I had no idea I wasn’t ‘home’.
 That awareness only came as I dove deeper and deeper into new depths of my Being.
 Depths I didn’t know existed.

-My journey to become a Rosen Method Practitioner continues.
 The inner work required is long and arduous in many ways.
 Many times the urge to quit has arose.
 Something keeps me going though.
 The transformations I have gone through quite often boggle my mind.
 This work has significantly deepened my yoga practice and how I teach yoga.
 I am deeply moved to bring this work to people.
 Offering them the possibility of shifting from the person they thought they were, to the person they were meant to be.

 “With Rosen Method I didn’t know I was lost until I was found.”
 Jeanette

 My first experience with yoga was after teaching a fitness class on a Friday night.
 It left me feeling intrigued, calm and peaceful.
 I continued to stay for yoga after my class, craving the inner peace I always left with.
 After moving to Calgary, Alberta a couple of years later, I decided to take classes at the local recreation centre.
 This was in addition to working full-time, taking nutrition courses and teaching five fitness classes a week.
 The class was two hours long and I slept through each and every twenty minute savasana.
 I would wake up to everyone putting their coats and boots on.
 Apparently I was so exhausted my body rested at every opportunity.